 You’re reading a list compiled by a blogger who doesn’t know about tax law (or business accounting) share their personal experience.

 Which, hey, is awesome – I love reading about people’s experiences!

 But… it’s not based on legal and financial knowledge or experience.
 At best, the blogger’s article is based on the level of expertise the tax filer they selected to file their business taxes has on blogging (which often is not a lot).

 So what’s different about my list?

 I’ve done the accounting and bookkeeping for dozens of bloggers and digital influencers since 2012, and I’ve spoken to hundreds of bloggers about their finances and answered just as many questions at half a dozen mega blog conferences.
 Plus I specialize in small business tax deductions–yep, really.

-So, when I say I REALLY understand the ins and outs of what the blogging business requires, I mean it!
+So, when I say I understand the ins and outs of what the blogging business requires, I mean it!

 This is crucial because so much of what qualifies for a tax deduction is based on how a business actually makes money… And because the blogging business is not generally well understood by those outside of blogging (ahem, accountants and tax lawyers) you sometimes get bad advice about what can and can’t qualify as a deduction.

 The other thing is, many of the deductions I’m going to list are a bit controversial because they are 100% legal IF you follow the rules… But, inevitably, many people don’t follow the rules. 🙁